devEricA/Capstone-Communities/README.md

 # Instructions for Deployment
 _These instructions are intended for Linux & Mac Users_
-_Windows users should install [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) before proceeding with installation.
-Installation should be done within WSL_
+_Windows users should install [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) and conduct the installation of this application within that systen.
 1. Install MariaDB:
 * [Linux Mint & Ubuntu](https://r00t4bl3.com/post/how-to-install-mariadb-10-3-on-linux-mint-19)
 * [Other Systems](https://mariadb.com/downloads/)